Grow legal cannabis in South Africa. All that you need to know about starting your personal medical or recreational

 Don’t love your plants to death

 A little love goes a long way, too much though will leave you with sick or dead plants.
 Cannabis is super easy to grow and thrives when given some care.
 Your passion may however get in the way of success if you are too eager with water, nutrients or fiddling.
-With many of the symptoms of overdoing it being similar to the symptoms of too little care, you can quickly snowball into a pattern of endlessly correcting what should be a simple experience.
+With many of the symptoms of overdoing it being similar to the symptoms of too little care, you can quickly snowball into a pattern of endlessly correcting what should be a simple and rewarding experience.

 Cultivars for days

 I’m not going to even attempt to deal with the bazillion cultivars (aka. strains) out there.
 What it all boils down too is that there are basically three varieties of weed that have been crossed and very selectively bred into a vast array of options.

 - Sativa – Tall plants with often low to medium density bud, these are the longest growing strains (5 to 8 months) and are mostly grown outdoors.
 Typically favoured or being lower in THC and higher in CBD which gives them a more functional high.
 Swazi, Malawi Gold, Durban Poison and most Haze strains are well known Sativas.